 To determine which lenses to pack, you must know what images you want to capture.
 Will you photograph landscape, wildlife, waterfalls or all of the above?

 - Nikon 24-70 mm F2.8: primary landscape lens with wide angle as well as telephoto to get closer shots.

 - Nikon 70-200 mm F2.8: general purpose lens used for everything.

 - Nikon 500mm f5.6: lightweight wildlife lens that we LOVE!

 - Rokinon 24 mm F1.4: If you are interested in photographing the Milky Way, this is a wonderful lens to use.

 A good sturdy tripod is worth the investment and can make a tremendous difference in the sharpness of your photos.

-I also have the Fotopro T-74CL tripod specifically designed for outdoor and adventure photography.
+We also have the Induro Stealth tripod specifically designed for outdoor and adventure photography.

 There are many quality tripods of varying sizes and capacities.
 Evaluate your needs and spend the money to obtain a good quality tripod to meet those needs.
 It will definitely pay for itself in the quality of your images.

 Circular Polarizer and Neutral Density filters are nice pieces of equipment to have, but pay the price for a name brand.
 You don’t put cheap glass in front of your expensive lens.